 As mentioned earlier, Data Science is an amalgamation of multiple disciplines.
-While one needs to know all these disciplines to function as a Data Scientist, these disciplines also act as different domains in the field of Data Science.
-Among the common domain include-
+While one needs to know all these disciplines to function as a Data Scientist, these disciplines also act as different domains in Data Science.
+Among the common domains include-

 - Data Engineering and Data Management